whaleygeek/pyenergenie/README.md

 Purpose
 ====

-This release, as of 27/09/2015, is the beginnings of this work.
+This is an early release, and is the beginnings of this work.
 It is not representative of the final API, but it is a starting point for me to start experimenting with ideas and testing out reliability, with a view to using these products to integrate into an Internet of Things solution provided by